JavaScript Primitive vs. Reference Values

 Summary

-• Javascript has two types of values: primitive values and reference values.
+• Javascript has two types of values: primitive and reference values.

 • You can add, change, or delete properties to a reference value, whereas you cannot do it with a primitive value.

-• Copying a primitive value from one variable to another creates a separate value copy.
-It means that changing the value in one variable does not affect the other.
+• Copying a primitive value from one variable to another creates a separate value copy, meaning that changing the value in one variable does not affect the other.

 • Copying a reference from one variable to another creates a reference so that two variables refer to the same object.
 This means that changing the object via one variable reflects in another variable.